mv2a/maze/README.md

 #Maze Test

-###Assumptions I made:
+###Assumptions I made, comments on solution:
 - upgraded to java 1.8 to be able to use the latest features java 8 has to offer
 - maze dimensions can be different (number of rows and columns should not be equal)
-- maze format check is not copmrehensive due to time restrictions and to keep things simple, but based on the idea implemented the solution it should be easily extended with more detailed validation.
+- maze format check is not comprehensive due to time restrictions and to keep things simple, but based on the idea implemented the solution it should be easily extended with more detailed validation.
--
+- logging framework is not used for now (for production code it would be considered based on debugging / operation needs)

 This coding example will form the basis of your interview with Excelian (should you progress), you should be ready to explain any and all of the choices you have made when writing the solution.
 There is no stated time limit but we would not envisage it would take longer than a couple of hours.